EcoStudio: Zero Energy Housing for the Future

 The ZeroHousing project suggests a new typology for holistic mid-rise housing design.
 Alternative construction materials, prefabricated construction, and building integrated solar panels make architecture part of the solution to climate change, not part of the problem.

-Architecture professor Cheryl Atkinson, one of four Ryerson faculty members behind Ecostudio, external link, partnered with the Endeavour Centre, external link to design and build a 1100 square foot sustainable prototype called Zero House.
-Reassembled onsite for EDITdx, external link, you can tour this net-zero energy, stacked townhouse from September 28th to October 8th, 2017 at the Unilever 21 Don Roadway Toronto.
+Architecture professor Cheryl Atkinson, one of four Ryerson faculty members behind Ecostudio, partnered with the Endeavour Centre, external link, opens in new window to design and build a 1100 square foot sustainable prototype called Zero House.
+Reassembled onsite for EDITdx, you can tour this net-zero energy, stacked townhouse from September 28th to October 8th, 2017 at the Unilever 21 Don Roadway Toronto.